 Our Ann Arbor Drug Defense Law Firm Breaks Down Drug Violations in Michigan

-An Ann Arbor drug law firm will tell you that the severity of a controlled substance violation depends heavily on the schedule of drug found in your possession.
+An Ann Arbor drug defense law firm will tell you that the severity of a controlled substance violation depends heavily on the schedule of drug found in your possession.
 The higher the schedule drug found on your person the more serious the charge.
 In addition, the amount of any drug in your possession or how many grams there are total can greatly impact the severity of the criminal charge.
 Controlled substance violations can range anywhere from a life-long felony conviction to a misdemeanor resulting in probation.
 It’s important to understand the seriousness of your drug charge and where you stand in regards to the repercussions.
 It’s imperative to hire an experienced drug crime attorney who understands what you’re facing and has the experience to get you the best result.

 (In order to understand the Schedules of drugs see What is a Controlled Substance?)